Travel and Transport

 Our two main operators for colleagues and students are Nottingham City Transport (NCT), for all trips in and around the city and to Brackenhurst Campus, and Trent Barton for trips into the city from outer lying areas.

-NCT runs the award-winning Go2 Uni 4 Bus Service which runs up to every seven minutes and is available for students, staff and members of the general public throughout term time, Monday to Friday.
+NCT runs the award-winning Go2 Uni 4 Bus Service which runs up to every ten minutes and is available for students, staff and members of the general public throughout term time, Monday to Friday.
 This service takes you to and from NTU's City Campus into the heart of the Clifton Campus in about 30 minutes.
 A night bus runs until 4:00am to provide safe student travel.

 Tram